Jessie Matthews: Later career

 Matthews was awarded an OBE in 1970.
 She continued to make cabaret and occasional film and television appearances throughout the 1970s, including a one-off guest role in the popular BBC TV drama series Angels.
 Her final appearance in a stage musical was playing Mrs Doasyouwouldbedoneby in The Water Babies (1973), an adaptation of the Charles Kingsley children's novel The Water-Babies, A Fairy Tale for a Land Baby.

 She also played Wallis Simpson's "Aunt Bessie" Merriman in the 1978 Thames TV series Edward & Mrs. Simpson, which told the story of Edward VIII's abdication.
 The same year, she returned to the theatre in Lady Windermere's Fan.
-Her last television appearance was in "A Picture of a Place", an episode of the ITV mystery anthology series Tales of the Unexpected.

 She took her one-woman stage show to Los Angeles in 1979 and won the United States Drama-Logue Award for the year's best performance in concert.
 Matthews' last appearance was in Night of One Hundred Stars at London's Royal National Theatre, on 14 December 1980.